johnmanjohnston/procedural-landmass-generation/README.md

 If colors are disabled, then a material depending on the noise values will be generated, and that material is applied to the terrain mesh.

 ### License
-The license for this project can be found in the `LICENSE` file, in the root directory of this repository.
-The project is licensed under the MIT license.
+This project is licensed under the MIT License.
+More information about the license of this project can be found in the `LICENSE` file.